- Our school dental program

 For children in school

 A dentist performs your child's 1st examination.
-In alternate years, either a dentist or a dental therapist or hygienist will examine your child.
+In alternate years, either a dentist or a dental therapist may examine your child.

 For children in home-school